Author: Ameeba

 Conceptual Example Code

-To protect against this vulnerability, users are advised to apply the latest vendor patches.
-In cases where immediate patching is not possible, deploying a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation.
+If applying the patch is not immediately possible, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can provide temporary mitigation.
+These systems can detect and block attempts to exploit this vulnerability.

 Overview